 The Original Concept: A Thriller About Bros on a Boat

 Picture this.
-A group of twenty-somethings on a ship in the middle of the ocean.
-Tensions running high.
-Secrets lurking beneath the surface.
-Maybe a mystery, maybe some danger, definitely some questionable life choices.
+A rusty, barely functional research vessel, far out in the Pacific.
+A motley, cynical crew of twenty-something guys named things like Chad, Brad, and Trent.
+A mysterious, fast-acting contagion pulled up from deep in the trenches, threatening global disaster.
+Tensions running high, secrets lurking beneath the surface, definitely some questionable life choices.
 It was supposed to be a thriller.
-Dark, suspenseful, maybe a little bit murder mystery adjacent.
+Dark, suspenseful, maybe a little murder-mystery adjacent.
 Think less “magical underwater kingdoms” and more “things go horribly wrong at sea.”

 But here’s the thing about stories.
 Sometimes they have other plans.